Kotlin/kotlin-spec/docs/src/md/kotlin.core/expressions.md

 Any expression in Kotlin may be prefixed with any number of [annotations][Annotations].
 These do not change the value of the expression and can be used by external tools and for implementing platform-dependent features.
+See [annotations][Annotations] chapter of this document for further information and examples of annotations.

 #### Prefix increment expressions